maelvls/kubectl-incluster/README.md

 <img alt="An mitmproxy screenshot when debugging the preflight agent that reports to https://platform.jetstack.io.
 Screenshot stored in the issue https://github.com/maelvls/kubectl-incluster/issues/1" src="https://user-images.githubusercontent.com/2195781/110499573-aa292500-80f8-11eb-8570-c90b56475f27.png">

-## Use-case: mitmproxy inside the cluster (as opposed to using telepresence)
+## Use-case: mitmproxy inside the cluster (as opposed to using telepresence v1)

 First, we need to have an instance of mitmproxy running: